Skip to main content

 • Flounder

-Why YOu’ll Love this Baja Fish Tacos Recipe
+Why You’ll Love This Baja Fish Tacos Recipe

 • Crispy fish & shrimp: Okay, who doesn’t love some good deep fried food?
 I have to admit I just love to deep fry!
 If this is a bit intimidating to you to try out, then I totally understand!
-To check deep frying off of your bucket list as a cooking skill to master, then these Baja Fish Tacos are an excellent opportunity to do that as part of your Live to Cook one-month challenge!
+To check deep frying off of your bucket list as a cooking skill to master, then these tacos are an excellent opportunity to do that as part of your Live to Cook one-month challenge!
 You can get started on your cooking journey for free today by signing up for my email newsletter, plus all of my latest recipes will be sent straight to your inbox!

-• Fresh ingredients: Besides the proteins that are frozen (if you can get fresh shrimp and white fish then lucky you!), everything else we’re using in this Baja Fish Tacos recipe is fresh and healthy.
+• Fresh ingredients: Besides the proteins that are frozen (if you can get fresh shrimp and white fish then lucky you!), everything else we’re using in this recipe is fresh and healthy.
 We’ve got a Green Goddess Dressing that is entirely made from scratch with avocado and fresh herbs, plus we’ve got freshly chopped avocados and tomatoes for garnish.
 You really taste summer in these tacos!

-Why Do We Use ALl-Purpose flour and Rice flour?
+Why Do We Use ALl-Purpose flour and Rice flour?▼

-I use 1:1 ratio of all purpose flour and rice flour to get a thin, light crust on the blackened baja fish, shrimp and onions.
+I use 1:1 ratio of all-purpose flour and rice flour to get a thin, light crust on the blackened baja fish, shrimp and onions.
 The rice flour here helps add extra crispiness and lightness to the breaded coating while all purpose flour helps get an even breading over the fillings and help achieve an even golden brown colour once fried.
 The baking powder thats in the mix is actually key to adding further lightness to the fried breading and its leavening properties aerates the breading when fried making everything crispier.

 This breading can also accept beer to make the most amazing beer battered tacos for an even more special meal.
 More details in the next section!

-Can I Make Baja Fish Tacos Beer-Battered?
+Can I Make These Fish Tacos Beer-Battered?▼

 Yes, you certainly can!
 You’ll see soon that we’re going to do a dry breading for our crispy fish and shrimp.
 However, if you want to do beer batter, as the name suggests, you’ll need to make a batter for marinating the shrimp and the fish.
 Follow the same steps for making your marinade with the flours and the baking powder, but you will pour your beer into that mixture.
 For beer recommendations, I believe pretty much believe any beer would be fine, but Mexican beers would be excellent!